- Solar advice hub

 How much does a solar battery cost?

-These prices include an inverter, the installation, and all associated costs – but it does assume that you’re getting the battery as part of a wider solar panel system.
+These prices include the installation and all associated costs – but it does assume that you’re getting the battery as part of a wider solar panel system.

-If you get the battery added onto your system at a later date, it’ll cost much more, as you’ll have to pay the installation costs – like the labour, inverter, and scaffolding – all over again.
+But if you get the battery added onto your system at a later date, it’ll cost much more, as you’ll have to pay for the installation costs all over again.

 How much have solar battery costs fallen?